TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/TypoScriptOverview/WhyTypoScript/Index.rst

 ^^^^^^^^^^^^^^^

 Strictly speaking, TypoScript is a configuration language.
-We cannot program with it, but can configure a TYPO3 CMS web site in a very comprehensive way.
-With TypoScript, we define the rendering of the web site, including navigation, generic content, and how individual content elements are rendered on a page.
+We cannot program with it, but can configure a TYPO3 CMS website in a very comprehensive way.
+With TypoScript, we define the rendering of the website, including navigation, generic content, and how individual content elements are rendered on a page.

 TYPO3 CMS is a content management system that clearly separates content